 Consider the use case where the content of your subscription website is free to paying subscribers, and you would like to give non-subscribers a taste of what is in there.
 With BlueConic, you can implement this to keep track of the pages visitors see, how many they have already seen, and in what time frame.

 Content Meter listening to the rescue!
 The BlueConic Content Meter Listener is very flexible in metering visitors and can fire events that will trigger dialogues, for example, to warn or block visitors when they reach configured limits.

-Configuring the listener
+Configuring the Content Meter listener in BlueConic

 Set the "Expire At" number to the number of metered views that should trigger the "views exceeded" dialogue.
-E.g., setting it to 9 will allow the visitor 8 metered views and the 9th view will trigger a "views exceeded" dialogue.
+For example, setting it to 9 will allow the visitor 8 metered views and the 9th view will trigger a "views exceeded" dialogue.
 Activate "Meter unique pages only" to increase the view count only for each unique page viewed, viewing the same page twice will not increase the view count.
 Deactivate the option if you want to have the view count increased even when reloading a page already viewed.

-Exclude rules define when counting views should be skipped - either for all following views, or the first X views when the rule is matched.
+Exclude rules define when counting views should be skipped - either for all the following views, or the first X views when the rule is matched.
 Exclude rules take precedence over include rules.